Risk: Risk society

 Anthony Giddens and Ulrich Beck argued that whilst humans have always been subjected to a level of risk – such as natural disasters – these have usually been perceived as produced by non-human forces.
 Modern societies, however, are exposed to risks such as pollution, that are the result of the modernization process itself.
 Giddens defines these two types of risks as external risks and manufactured risks.
 The term Risk society was coined in the 1980s and its popularity during the 1990s was both as a consequence of its links to trends in thinking about wider modernity, and also to its links to popular discourse, in particular the growing environmental concerns during the period.

-List of related books

-This is a list of books about risk issues.